thdaemon/pixiv-novel-saver/README.md

 $ ./novel.sh -c -m
 ```

-It will avoid repeated saves after the second time when use "text count" Lazy Mode. (`-c` or `--lazy-text-count` option enables "text count" Lazy Mode). (learn more: see "Lazy mode" section)

-Warning: It's dangerous, because the novel may have been updated, and there is no way to see the last update time of the novel before getting the full novel for this source type (bookmarks).
+`-c` or `--lazy-text-count` option enables "text count" lazy mode.
+For this example, it will avoid repeated saves after the second time.
+But in this example it's a little dangerous, because the novel may have been updated, and there is no way to see the last update time of the novel before getting the full novel for this source type (bookmarks).
 However, there are still some ways to allow roughly guessing whether the novel has been updated, such as the number of words, but this is not 100% accurate.
+For more information, please refer to "Lazy mode" section.

 It will save all your bookmarked novels. (`-m` or `--save-my-bookmarks` option do it)

 To save novels by an author, you can use `-A <ID>` or `--save-author <ID>`.
+(Can be specified multiple times)

+To save novels by it ID, you can use `-a <ID>` or `--save-novel <ID>`.
+(Can be specified multiple times)

 Some other options are useful, such as `-d, --no-series`, `-E, --ignore-empty`, `-w, --window-size`, etc.